David W. Kimberlin, MD

 Discover why your colleagues attend every year:

 - Expert faculty.
-Skilled surgeons, researchers and professors from across the country will come together and share their expert perspective.
+Skilled pediatricians, specialists and professors from across the country will come together and share their expert perspective.

 - Interactive format.
 Exchange ideas, research and experiences with renowned faculty and colleagues during engaging sessions scheduled throughout program.